This section covers other considerations that may be applicable when setting assessments for your modules.

 Choose or design an assessment method that it can accommodate IMR.
 Some online objective testing (e.g. multiple choice), where a fixed question set provides correct answers for students at the end of the test, is an example of an assessment task that cannot support IMR.
 It is also unlikely that group work can support IMR.

-For more information about how to apply for an exemption, take a look at the In Module Retrieval guidance
+For more information about In Module Retrieval, take a look at the guidance

 Grade based assessment